EvictionLab/eviction-lab-website/content/eviction-tracking/tampa-fl.md

 # Trends in eviction filings

-This plot shows monthly eviction filings in Tampa ran close to historical averages in January and February of 2020.<sup>1</sup> They began to drop in March 2020, and over the last year.
+This plot shows monthly eviction filings in Tampa over the last year.
 Filings are displayed relative to the pre-pandemic average for the same set of months.
 You can toggle the plot to display filing counts and to extend the time frame back to January 2020.<sup>1</sup>

 1. Eviction filing data for Pinellas and Hillsborough Counties were collected by [LSC](https://www.lsc.gov/).
 Historical averages cover the years 2016-2019.